 No, it is not.
-It charges at 15W via a USB-C cable and in-box power supply.
+It charges at 15W via a USB-C cable and in-boxes power supply.

 Does the RAZR 5G have dual sims?

-Yes, it is technically a dual SIM phone, as it has both a physical SIM card slot and what is known as “e-sim“.
-It is currently not possible to have both SIMs active at the same time.
+Yes, it is technically a dual SIM phone, as it has a physical SIM card slot and what is known as “e-sim.”
+It is currently not possible to have both SIMs active simultaneously.

 Does the Motorola RAZR have an SD card slot?

-It is paired with 128GB of internal storage and there is no micro SD card slot.
+It has 128GB of internal storage and no micro SD card slot.

 How do I charge my Motorola Razr?

 Plug the supplied battery charger into your phone and an electrical outlet.
 It may take a few seconds for the battery to start charging.
-If the battery is fully discharged, it may take a few minutes for the device to start charging.
+If the battery is fully discharged, the device may take a few minutes to begin charging.

 Motorola Razr 5G is the perfect flip phone specially for those who need a universal phone and have the money to make it the coolest phone ever.